aws-samples/sap-automated-hana-patching/README.md

 :construction: Updates Required :construction:

-The following must be updated in the sample code YAML in order to ensure the code can run "out-of-the-box"
+The following must be updated in the sample code YAML in order to ensure the code can run "out-of-the-box":

 {ARN for SAP HANA Software S3 Bucket} - Must be updated to contain the ARN of the S3 bucket where you are storing the SAP HANA media software

 {ARN for SAP HANA Upgrade username} - Must be updated to contain the ARN of the AWS Secret which has the user ID used to update SAP HANA database

 {ARN for DEV SAP HANA Upgrade User Password} - Must be updated to contain the ARN of the AWS Secret which has the password for the user ID used to update SAP HANA database for Development

 {ARN for QAS SAP HANA Upgrade User Password} - Must be updated to contain the ARN of the AWS Secret which has the password for the user ID used to update SAP HANA database for Quality

 {ARN for PRD SAP HANA Upgrade User Password} - Must be updated to contain the ARN of the AWS Secret which has the password for the user ID used to update SAP HANA database for Production

 {ARN for SBX SAP HANA Upgrade User Password} - Must be updated to contain the ARN of the AWS Secret which has the password for the user ID used to update SAP HANA database for Sandbox

 {ARN for SAP HANA version repository S3 bucket} - Must be updated to contain the ARN of the S3 bucket where you are storing the SAP HANA database revision versions